storesafe/cordova-sqlite-storage/README.md

 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
 There *may* be a similar issue with certain other UNICODE characters in the iOS version (needs further investigation).
 This is fixed in: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) (available with a different licensing scheme)
-- Blob type is currently not supported and known to be broken on multiple platforms.
+- BLOB type is currently not supported.
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation